Locally-Grown

 LEARN MOrE

-One of the finest an most distinctive breeds in the British sheep kingdom - renowned for their striking appearance with grand Roman noses and long pointy ears.
+One of the finest and most distinctive breeds in the British sheep kingdom - renowned for their striking appearance with grand Roman noses and long pointy ears.
 Their black skin and thin white wool on their faces gives them the name Bluefaced Leicester.

 They are thought to be descendants of the sheep brought to England by the Romans and the breed's development apparently helped to inspire Darwin’s theory of natural selection.